 Horizon Protocol bridges the products of traditional financial markets and brings it into the world of decentralized finance (DeFi) in the form of synthetic assets.

 To make a decentralized synthetic assets market possible, Horizon Protocol establishes a system for providing collateral to back the issuance of “zAssets”.
 The collateral is in the form of Horizon Protocol’s native token, “HZN”, which is staked to make sure there is sufficient value underlying all “zAssets”.
-Dividends are then paid out to all users who have staked HZN to help support the market.
+Rewards are then paid out to all users who have staked HZN to help support the market.

 For stability, incentives are in place to make sure stakers actively participate in the staking process to balance out the collateral-to-asset ratio.